skilesare/immortality/a_new_constitution/article-i---commentary.md

 _Each House shall keep a Journal of its Proceedings published on a Blockchain, and published in as near real time as technology will allow, excepting such Parts as may in their Judgment require Secrecy and then must be entered as encrypted to be unlocked after no more than 7 years; and the Yeas and Nays of the Members of either House on any question shall be entered on the Journal._

-This clause implements the filing of opinion, procedings, and votes into the blockchain so that the public record cannot be fudged.
+This clause implements the filing of opinion, proceedings, and votes into the blockchain so that the public record cannot be fudged.
 In addition it calls for the proceedings of proceeding dealing with national security to be encrypted for no more than 7 years, upon which, the proceedings become public.

 _